 Tomato and chili.

-There is no rulebook to follow how to cook chicken korma.
-Thus you can improvise the recipe the way that you like.
-I prefer to cook the korma chicken without red chili and tomato because most curries which are red and look alike.
-The color of this recipe is definitely not even close to red, and the tone down hotness also means it will be appreciated by everyone.
+You may also want to add red chili instead of two small green chilies.
+There is no fixed rule on how to cook chicken korma.
+Thus, you can improvise the recipe the way that you like.
+I prefer to cook the korma chicken without red chili and tomato because most red curries look alike.
+The color of this recipe is not even close to red, and the tone-down hotness also means everyone will appreciate it.

 Yogurt.